 - Shipping address (if different from billing address)

 Effective customer communication

 When shipping physical goods to customers, use carriers and services that provide online tracking and delivery confirmation whenever possible.
-Provide this information to your customers as soon as it’s available (if you need to submit tracking information as dispute evidence, note that banks do not follow links so screenshots must be provided).
+Provide this information to your customers as soon as it’s available (if you need to submit tracking information as dispute evidence, note that card issuers do not follow links so screenshots must be provided).

 Avoid using the same Stripe account for separate businesses.
 Each Stripe account should represent a single business, which allows for separate statement descriptors and contact information.
-If you need to process payments for multiple business, you can create additional accounts for each.
+If you need to process payments for multiple businesses, you can create additional accounts for each.